 - Now suppose that we replace the dependent variable in the regression in Table 2 (childbearing) with a self-reported measure of adolescents’ sexual behavior.
 It seems likely that this would contain some measurement error.
 That is, we suspect that the observed report of sexual behavior (let’s call it sex*) to be the sum of true sexual behavior (sex) plus a measurement error (ε).
 Please answer the following carefully and completely.

 (a) What do we mean by classical measurement error?
 That is, what conditions must be true of the measurement error e for it to be called “classical”?

 (b) If sexual behavior is indeed measured with error, and the measurement error (ε) is classical, what would be the consequences for OLS estimates of RR in Table 2, Regression 1?

 (c) In the case of self-reported sexual behavior of adolescent girls, would you expect the measurement error to be classical?
 Why or why not?
 (Note: Be specific and refer to your answer in part a).

-- By now, you have probably noticed that the regression in Table 2 have a binary dependent variable.
+- By now, you have probably noticed that the regression in Table 2 has a binary dependent variable.
 Rather than using a probit, the author estimates a “Linear Probability Model” for the regression of RR on childbearing.

-- First, fill in the right hand side of the following equation for a linear probability model (referring to Table 2, Regression 1).
+- First, fill in the right-hand side of the following equation for a linear probability model (referring to Table 2, Regression 1).